-- 4. The management system shall document the monitoring regimes and systems to ensure digester stability and to minimise emissions and pollution.
-It will include an odour management plan. - The acceptance, storage and physical treatment of wastes shall take place only on an impermeable surface with sealed drainage system that adheres to recommendations of a CIRIA 736 report or equivalent approved standard - 6.
+- 4. The management system shall document the monitoring regimes and systems to ensure digester stability and to minimise emissions and pollution. - 5.
+The acceptance, storage and physical treatment of wastes shall take place only on an impermeable surface with a sealed drainage system that adheres to recommendations of a CIRIA 736 report or equivalent approved standard. - 6.
 All waste solids, liquids and sludges shall be securely stored. - 7.
-All storage and process tanks shall be fit for purpose and shall be regularly inspected and maintained.
-In the event of a leak, spill or failure, material must be contained and recovered. - 8.
+All bulking, transfer and pre-treatment of waste shall be carried out in an enclosed building.
+Wastes shall be stored or treated within enclosed containers, reactor vessels or enclosed well ventilated buildings fitted with an air extraction and abatement system.
+Air extraction and air abatement systems treating off-gases or gas cleaning shall be specifically designed by a qualified engineer.
+The air composition and gas stream quality shall be monitored and maintained to minimise the release of emissions, odour and bioaerosols. - 8.
 All storage and process tanks shall be located on an impermeable surface (a hydraulic permeability of not greater than 1x 10-9 m/s) with sealed construction joints within a bunded area.
-The bunded area shall have a capacity at least 110% of the largest vessel or 25% of the total tankage volume, whichever is the greater.
+The bunded area shall have a capacity of at least 110% of the largest vessel or 25% of the total tankage volume, whichever is the greater.
 Bunds shall be regularly inspected to ensure that bunds filled by rainwater are regularly emptied.
 Connections and fill points should be within the bunded area and no pipework should penetrate the bund wall.
 Underground tanks shall have secondary containment and appropriate leak detection.
 No less than 95% of the bund capacity shall be maintained at all times.
 Any secondary containment shall adhere to recommendations of a CIRIA 736 report or equivalent approved standard. - 9.
+All storage and process tanks shall be fit for purpose and shall be regularly inspected and maintained in accordance with rule 2.1.2.
+In the event of a leak, spill or failure, material can be contained and recovered. - 10.
 The operator shall have a site drainage plan and a schedule for inspection and maintenance of the facility's critical infrastructure, including the impermeable surfacing and drainage system.
-This infrastructure shall be inspected and maintained in accordance with this schedule. - 10.
-All above ground tanks and containers shall have secondary containment and comply with design and construction of secondary containment as specified by CIRIA 736 report or equivalent approved standard.
+This infrastructure shall be inspected and maintained in accordance with this schedule. - 11.
+All maintenance work on site shall only proceed after permission to work is agreed with the operator. - 12.
+All above ground tanks and containers shall have secondary containment and comply with design and construction of secondary containment as specified by a CIRIA 736 report or equivalent approved standard.